nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 * Find an elderly
 * Schedule a visit to an elderly
 * Mark the current scheduled visit as done (update the last visited date and delete the current visit)
+* View a summary of overdue, upcoming and recent visit statistics
 * View help